jstanford-legacy/cyber-portfolio/projects/SMB Misconfiguration Lab: Attack & Remediation/README.md

-# SMB Misconfiguration Lab: Attack & Remediation
+# Windows Server Hardening Lab: Attack & Remediation
 ### TL;DR: Weak SMB settings + short passwords = quick compromise.
 By enforcing ≥12-character policies, lockouts, and restricting SMB to domain networks, brute-force and hash cracking attacks became impractical.

 ### Ethics / Scope: This lab was performed in an isolated, self-hosted environment under my control.
 No real systems or networks were targeted.